2016 | 98 mins | Colour | theoretical fiction / docudrama

 My aim in this project was to present a Descartes different from the reductive clichés about him, especially in relation to Queen Kristina.
 This is not a biography but a series of scenes that constitute a double portrait.

-20 euro for the DVD box, consisting of two disks and a book, and please add 3 euro for international shipping (outside the Netherlands)
+25 euro for the DVD box, consisting of two disks and a book, and please add 8 euro for shipping

-To acquire a DVD package, you can make a donation to my current film project.
+To acquire a DVD package, you make a donation to my current film project, Don Quixote: Sad Countenances.
 You then send an e-mail to Mieke.G.Bal@gmail.com with the address where you wish the DVD to be sent.
 Please also include the details of your transfer (bank account no., name and date of transfer) or a screen shot of the bank statement.

 Gustav Mahlerlaan 10